oluwasayo/graalvm-docker/README.md

 ## What’s inside

 The image is similar to [`openjdk`](https://hub.docker.com/_/openjdk/) except, of course, this one comes with Graal VM.

+It also adds Git, Maven and [`libfontconfig1`](https://packages.debian.org/sid/libfontconfig1).

 ## Usage